dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_eight.rst

             config:
                 word: quux

-Now let's imagine we made a mistake and passed an int to word:
+Now let's imagine we made a mistake and passed an ``int`` to word configuration:

 .. code-block:: yaml